Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/Categories1.md

 ...
 ```

-This code fragment requires some clarification. ``CategoryList`` represents a refeence variable.
+This code fragment requires some clarification. ``CategoryList`` represents a reference variable.
 The ``NotifyOfPropertyChange`` method cannot look inside it to see if the contents has changed.
 To solve this, the contents is removed and completely replaced.
 There is another way to solve this.
 In this tutorial  another user control using lists will be added.
 There it will be explained how this issue can be solved.
 It has some drawbacks, so it is good you can choose which solution to prefer.

 There is one more thing to discuss here: